-If you receive a threatening e-mail, text message or instant message, or experience potential stalking behavior, save it, and let you're Department Chairperson and CSUPD know immediately.
-It's not an overreaction to take these types of threats serious.
+If you receive a threatening e-mail, text message or instant message, or experience potential stalking behavior, save it, and let your Department Chairperson and CSUPD know immediately.
+It's not an overreaction to take these types of threats seriously.
 Don't wait until you receive several threats.
 Trust your instincts.